peter36/pygame-class/lesson1/lesson1-notes.md

 Hint: You just need to analyze the pattern, and change the range.
 Think about using multiplication and relate variable i and j.
 Be careful with indentation when you run the code.

-Instruction: To submit your homework, please commit your code to your own 'pygame-class' GitHub repository, under 'lesson1' directory by midnight 4/18 (Sunday).

 ### Problem 2.

 We are given a program to print square.
+We would like to modify this to print rectangle.

 ```
 n = 5